quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 ### Earth / Ship of the Imagination

-deGrasse Tyson is shown on the bridge of the *Ship of the Imagination*, explaining how things work on it.
+Tyson is shown on the bridge of the *Ship of the Imagination*, explaining how things work on it.
 He then shows a picture of the Earth from 250 million years ago, and another of the Earth "how it could appear 250 million years from now", complete with evidence that human life is still there.
 This is all well and good (it's a ship of the imagination after all), but I want to call back to something he said in the opening.
 If you remember, this was the contract as described by him:

 > This adventure is made possible by generations of searchers strictly adhering to a simple set of rules:
 >